 We found significant health improvements following low-income housing renovation that complied with green standards.
 All green building standards should include health requirements.
 Collaboration of housing, public health, and environmental health professionals through integrated design holds promise for improved health, quality of life, building operation, and energy conservation.

-Health Outcomes and Green Renovation of Affordable Housing [pdf; Public Health Reports, 2011]
+Health Outcomes and Green Renovation of Affordable Housing [url; Public Health Reports, 2011]